Places

 - Tallinn Old Town: Toompea Castle, Alexander Nevsky Cathedral, St. Olav’s Church, Town Hall Square, and cafés along the city walls.

-- Digital & Innovation: e-Estonia showroom, Telliskivi Creative City, Lift99 coworking, and ethics-and-tech conversations.
+- Digital & Innovation: e-Estonia showroom, Telliskivi Creative City, Lift99 coworking, and conversations on ethics and technology.

 - Tartu & South Estonia: University of Tartu, St. John’s Church, AHHAA science centre, and Peipsi Old Believer villages.